rocky/trepanjs/doc/api/debugger.markdown

 # Differences from gdb and the Trepanning debugger family

 For those that are used to the *nodejs* debugger command set, note that I've added an *alias* command you used to get those other names in.
-Here is a table if differences:
+Here is a table of differences:

 <table>
   <tr>